Newick format: Escaping

+The reverse transformation must be performed when reading a Newick tree.

+Software that doesn't implement these transformations does not correctly implement the Newick format.

 Dialects

 New Hampshire X format

 The New Hampshire X (NHX) format is an extension to Newick that adds key-value data (gene duplication, etc.) to Newick nodes.
-This is done by putting the additional data in brackets [&&NHX:key=value:...] in the node labels.
+This is done by putting the additional data in square brackets [&&NHX:key=value:...] in the node labels.
 The brackets are used because they represent comments in the Nexus file format, so any parser not understanding these additional information will ignore them.

+Node and Branch annotations

+Some phylogenetic software distinguishes node and branch annotations.
+Whereas the standard Newick format is: